 Anyone who has held a racing licence issued by the BHA (and its predecessors) qualifies, as does any spouse, partner, child or dependant.

 As has already been indicated, our help is not only available in respect of a particular or recent injury.
 That may be the more obvious examples of when we are needed but, since almost every jockey has had an injury at some stage and most have partners or dependants, the reality is that we are able to help a wide range of beneficiaries with a wide variety of needs.

-We have a group of almoners who will usually be the first point of contact.
+We have a Liaison Team who will usually be the first point of contact.
 To arrange please contact Head Office 01638 662246.

 In the first instance, particularly in urgent cases, decisions will be taken by the Chief Executive.
-Usually, a request for such help will be made on the beneficiary’s behalf by an almoner.
+Usually, a request for such help will be made on the beneficiary’s behalf by a member of the Liaison Team.
 In other cases, especially above certain financial levels, the request will be presented to and considered by the Cases Committee of the Trustees.